 Delight with Rapid Order Fulfilment

-Amazon have nailed the fulfilment side of things, with orders being received next day even if you place it late in the evening.
+Amazon has nailed the fulfilment side of things, with orders being received the next day even if you place them late in the evening.

 Customers will always recommend someone who delights them with quick delivery.

 As a general rule, remove anything from your site which might interfere with the buying process, confuse users and create frustrations.
 Your e-commerce website design company can run user tests to check for any pain points.